 The Bridge to Small Group Today we are going to continue studying about Jacob.
 We will see Jacob turn from being independent of God to walking with Him, and the blessings he receives.
 We will also study the humble reconciliation between Jacob and Esau.
 Small Group Time - 25-30 minutes Getting Started If your cabin did well in Big Group, acknowledge it.
 If not, take a couple of minutes to talk about how they can do better next time.
 What did you learn in Big Group?
-Why did the Staff Member send all of those animals?
+Why did the staff member send all of those animals?
 (Sent them as a present to ask forgiveness.)
 How did the storyteller respond?
-(Forgave the Staff Member right away.)
+(Forgave the staff member right away.)
 In our last lesson, we learned about God blessing Isaac and Rebekah by giving them twin sons.
 What were their sons' names?
 Jacob and Esau.
 What were the differences between Jacob and Esau?
 Esau was the first-born son, was a hunter, and was loved by Isaac.
-Jacob was the younger son who enjoyed cooking, and was loved by Rachel.
+Jacob was the younger son who enjoyed to cook, and was loved by Rachel.
 Jacob and Esau grew up into two very different men.
 What happened between them?
-Jacob was jealous of Esau and tricked him into giving up the money and power that were his as the first-born son.
+Jacob was jealous of Esau, and tricked him into giving up the money and power that were his as the first-born son.
 Were either Jacob or Esau depending on God?
 No, both Jacob and Esau were living independently of God.
 Neither were living to bring glory to God.
 Today we are going to continue in Genesis to see what happened between Jacob and Esau.
-After Jacob tricked Esau into giving up his birthright, Jacob then tricked Isaac into giving him the blessing that was meant for Esau.
+After Jacob tricked Esau into giving up his birthright, Jacob then deceived Isaac into giving him the blessing that was meant for Esau.
 Isaac sent Jacob to live with Rebekah's brother, Laban, and to find a wife.
-Jacob worked for Laban for 20 years.
-He knew that God had been with him through the 20 years he had been working for Laban, and when God told him in a dream to return to his homeland, Jacob obeyed.
+Jacob was still living independent of God, but God began revealing Himself more to Jacob.
+When Jacob got to the land where his Uncle Laban lives, he fell in love with one of Laban's daughters, Rachel.
+He worked for Laban as payment to marry Rachel, but Laban deceived him into marrying his other daughter Leah first, and then made him work more in order to marry Rachel.
+After Jacob worked for about 20 years, he had 12 children, and lots of wealth and livestock.
+Jacob recognized that God had been with him through all of that time, and when God told him in a dream to return to his homeland, Jacob obeyed.
 He and his entire household headed back to the land of Canaan.
 Let's begin in Genesis 32 [NLT].